CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 The following equipment is available at the Meeting House.
 Please reserve these in advance, when you book your room.

+- Teleconferencing equipment, computer and large screen (can be moved to all rooms in building)
 - Digital projector and speakers
 - Overhead projector
 - Wall-hung projection screens in Ann Docrwa Room and Meeting Room